cipher387/cipher387/README.md

 https://cipher387.github.io/ivan30394639_twitter_cached_version/

-Archive of tweets from my suspensed account (Osint Stuff @Ivan30394639) — https://t.me/cybdetectivearchive (Telegram Channel)
+An archive of tweets from the old account is also available on Telegram: https://t.me/cybdetectivearchive

 <b>05.06.2021</b></br>

-I started to collect all useful and interesting links from my tweets on a separate site.
+I started to collect all useful and interesting links from my tweets on a separate repo.

-<a href="https://cipher387.github.io/osint_stuff_tool_collection/">505 tools for various OSINT-related tasks</a>
+<a href="https://github.com/cipher387/osint_stuff_tool_collection">More than 680 tools for various OSINT-related tasks</a>

 <b>15.06.2021</b></br>